Japanese Public Key Infrastructure (JPKI)

 The use of Japanese Public Key Infrastructure is expected to improve customer service and reduce administrative costs.
 For example, it will reduce the cost and time for customers to fill out and mail identity verification documents and applications.
 It will also reduce the workload required for private sector to receive and examine documents.

-As of July 31, 2025, there were 789 companies using Japanese Public Key Infrastructure.
-It is used in a variety of situations, such as opening bank and securities accounts and signing loan contracts. private sector
+Japanese Public Key Infrastructure is used by 877 companies (as of January 21, 2026).
+It is used in a variety of situations, such as opening bank and securities accounts and signing loans. private sector

 Based on the Public Personal Authentication Act * 2, this system is operated by the Japan Agency for Local Authority Information Systems (hereinafter referred to as "J-LIS"), a corporation jointly managed by the national and local governments, and has the highest level of security and reliability.